 How does this translate into connecting blockchains?
 What if there was a way to connect literally any blockchain, without creating a new larger blockchain, like some companies have suggested.
 Creating a new blockchain would be like a large intranet, that all the other intranet would have to trust.
 It would be way more difficult to convince everyone.
 It is easier to leave everyone on their blockchain/intranet and just connect them.

 What does such a network look like?
 Just like in the Internet, we need a stable and trustworthy backbone.
 In our opinion any large blockchain provides exactly that.
 It can be any blockchain, because just like on the Internet, different modalities will be interconnected (For example: the initial Internet never foresaw mobile app messaging services, but these have been implemented without any problems).
-The same will be true for COMIT, where any new blockchain can be connected to an existing one through the use of the COMIT Routing Protocol (CRP).

 A user today, who is using crypto-currencies, currently has to wait minutes if not hours before a transaction is accepted by the counterparty.
 With the adoption of payment channels, such as the Lightning Network, Raiden or many others, such users can transfer assets instantly from person A to person B. If person B then opens another payment channel to person C, person A can also transfer assets to person C via B instantaneously, as long as person B provides enough liquidity.
 In theory there can be an infinite chain of participants in between person A and C, as long as they all provide enough liquidity.
 Again, such transactions are immediate without person A needing to know which route the assets took to end up at person C. She can trust this system as the routing protocol ensures its correctness, plus the cryptographically secured payment channels, which will be described in the next chapter, ensures flawless functionality.